microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 command messages, user intent, and memories.

 The chat prompt and response will evolve as the conversation between the user and the application proceeds.
-This chat experience is a orchestrated with the Semantic Kernel and a Copilot Chat skill containing numerous functions that work together to construct each response.
+This chat experience is orchestrated with Semantic Kernel and a Copilot Chat skill containing numerous functions that work together to construct each response.

 ![UI Sample](images/UI-Sample.png)